RBI and Monetary Policy

 These can be divided into quantitative and qualitative instruments.

 - This method refers to the buy and sells of securities, bills and bonds of government by RBI in the open market to expand or contract the amount of money in the banking system.

-- On the reverse, when RBI sells Government securities, liquidity decreases (because those players are giving their cash to RBI to purchase the securities.)
+- Conversely, when RBI sells Government securities, liquidity decreases (because those players are giving their cash to RBI to purchase the securities.)

-- Liquidity adjustment facilities (LAF) is also a tool used by RBI to control the short-term money supply.
+- RBI also uses liquidity adjustment facilities (LAF) to control the short-term money supply.

-- Liquidity adjustment facilities (LAF) have two instruments namely Repo rate and Reverse Repo Rate.
+- Liquidity adjustment facilities (LAF) has two instruments, namely Repo rate and Reverse Repo Rate.